-Filet mignon can be cooked many different ways, but pan-searing then finishing in the oven is by far the best method.
+Filet mignon can be cooked many different ways, but pan-searing first then finishing in the oven is by far the best way to cook it.
 A friend of mine who works at a local steakhouse shared this method and the recipe with me.
-I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way, including grilling which I love.
+I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way.
 Served with my favorite rosemary garlic roasted potatoes, it’s to die for.

 So, what’s the secret?
 I used to think that smoky flavor and a nice char, coupled with proper internal temperature, are all that’s needed to make a great filet mignon.
 And they do, but only to a point.
 Filet mignon, being a very lean cut, is quite flavorless.
 To compensate, you must use butter and herbs.